blog

 Background

-Considering the census is not based on tikanga and is another colonial tool that has been used, for and against Māori wellbeing.
-Cancelling the census is a new opportunity to reset this dilemma and work towards a new solution that will benefit all New Zealanders.
+Considering the census is not based on tikanga and is another colonial tool that has been used, both for and against Māori wellbeing.
+Cancelling the census is a new opportunity to reset this dilemma.
+It allows us to work towards a new solution that will benefit all New Zealanders.

-Noting that the current regime has not worked in the past 174 years and in particular the past decade when we have had the status of Māori Data Sovereignty realised and the past 4 years a mana Ōrite agreements with Iwi and StatsNZ and DIA costing hundreds of thousands of dollars, then a change of strategy could be beneficial to everyone.
+Noting that the current regime has not worked for the past 174 years, especially the past decade.
+During this time, the status of Māori Data Sovereignty was realized.
+Moreover, in the past 4 years, mana Ōrite agreements with Iwi and StatsNZ and DIA have been costly.
+Therefore, a change of strategy could be beneficial to everyone.

 Ka Pu te Ruha – Ka Hao te Rangatahi